devlaming/gnames/README.md

 Moreover, `gnames` created a set of PLINK binary files: `genotypes.bed`, `genotypes.bim`, `genotypes.fam`.
 These PLINK binary files can readily be used for follow-up analyses using tools such as [PLINK](https://www.cog-genomics.org/plink/). `gnames` also created a phenotype file, `genotypes.phe`, that can be used by PLINK e.g. to perform a GWAS.

-Finally, `gnames` created a set of GRM files in GCTA binary format: `genotypes.grm.id`, `genotypes.grm.bin`, and `genotypes.grm.N.bin`.
+Also, `gnames` created a set of GRM files in GCTA binary format: `genotypes.grm.id`, `genotypes.grm.bin`, and `genotypes.grm.N.bin`.
 These files combined with `genotypes.phe` can easily be used for follow-up analyses using tools such as [MGREML](https://www.github.com/devlaming/mgreml) and [GCTA](https://yanglab.westlake.edu.cn/software/gcta/).

+Finally, `gnames` performed two classical GWASs (*i*) using data on only child per family for (*ii*) two non-overlapping sets of families, where (*iii*) 40% of the families are considered in each GWAS, and used the resulting two sets of GWAS estimates for polygenic prediction out-of-sample for all children for the remaining 20% of the families.
+Resulting polygenic scores (PGSs) or polygenic indices (PGIs) can be found in `results.pgs` and the true phenotypes in `results.phe`.

-The whole simulation, two GWASs, and export to PLINK binary files and to GCTA binary GRM files took less than five seconds.
+The whole simulation, four GWASs, polygenic prediction, and export to PLINK binary files and to GCTA binary GRM files took less than five seconds.

 ## Tutorial